Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Orbital evolution and phasing

 \subsection{Spin effects in the Fourier domain phase (SUA)}

 From Eq.
-(108) of \cite{Morras:2025nlp} it is clear that the SUA Fourier domain phasing formula remains unchanged compared to SPA.
-Owing to this simplification, we find the Fourier domain phasing formula to be
+(108) of \cite{Morras:2025nlp} it is clear that the SUA Fourier domain phasing formula remains unchanged compared to {\black the stationary phase approximation (SPA)}.
+Owing to this simplification, {\black as was shown in Sec.
+VI E of} Ref.~\cite{Moore:2016qxz}, we find the Fourier domain phasing formula to be

 The SUA phase $\Psi$ was found to have the following structure